adamaviv/usec-f20/schedule.md

 ### Topic: Mobile Authentication and Password Managers

+### Required Readings:

+* Adam J. Aviv, Devon Budzitowski, and Ravi Kuber.
+2015.
+[Is Bigger Better?
+Comparing User-Generated Passwords on 3x3 vs. 4x4 Grid Sizes for Android's Pattern Unlock](https://adamaviv.com/static/www/papers/aviv-acsac15.pdf).
+In Proceedings of ACSAC 2015.

+* P. Markert, D. V. Bailey, M. Golla, M. Duermuth, and A. J. Aviv.
+[This PIN Can Be Easily Guessed: Analyzing the Security of Smartphone Unlock PINs](https://arxiv.org/pdf/2003.04868.pdf).
+IEEE Symposium on Security and Privacy.
+May 2020.

+* Sarah Pearman, Shikun Aerin Zhang, Lujo Bauer, Nicolas Christin, and Lorrie Faith Cranor.
+[Why people (don’t) use password managers effectively](https://www.usenix.org/conference/soups2019/presentation/pearman).
+SOUPS 2019.

+### Additional Readings:

+* Serge Egelman, Sakshi Jain, Rebecca S. Portnoff, Kerwell Liao, Sunny Consolvo, and David Wagner.
+2014.
+Are You Ready to Lock?
+Understanding User Motivations for Smartphone Locking Behaviors.
+In Proceedings of CCS 2014.

+* Yusuf Albayram, Mohammad Maifi Hasan Khan, Theodore Jensen, and Nhan Nguyen. [“...better to use a lock screen than to worry about saving a few seconds of time”: Effect of Fear Appeal in the Context of Smartphone Locking Behavior](https://www.usenix.org/system/files/conference/soups2017/soups2017-albayram.pdf).
+In proceedings of SOUPS 2017.

+* Sanam Ghorbani Lyastani, Michael Schilling, Sascha Fahl, Michael Backes and Sven Bugiel.
+[Better managed than memorized?
+Studying the Impact of Managers on Password Strength and Reuse](https://www.usenix.org/system/files/conference/usenixsecurity18/sec18-lyastani.pdf).
+In proceedings of SOUPS 2018.

 ### Due:
  * [Final Project Proposals](project.md) on Friday Oct.
 9
  * [PS2](psets/ps2.md) on Tuesday Oct.
 6